ToshioCP/Gtk4-tutorial/gfm/sec18.md

 The function `g_menu_item_new` has two arguments.
 The first argument "Red" is the label of `menu_item_red`.
 The second argument is a detailed action.
-Its prefix is "app", action name is "color" and target is "red".
+Its prefix is "app", the action name is "color" and the target is "red".
 Target is sent to the action as a parameter.
 The same goes for `menu_item_green` and `menu_item_blue`.
 - The function `g_signal_connect` connects the activate signal on the action `act_color` and the handler `color_activated`.